 As with Tomb, there is rather too much time taken up with exposition at the beginning, but at least it’s not ten minutes of footage from Hand this time, and the film shifts nicely from Egypt to America and back again several time before this particular priest sets off on his mission.
 It is of course ludicrous that Andoheb is still alive after us having seen him die twice already, and the keen-eyed will notice that the shot of Yousef going up the steps of the temple is from Hand and is actually of the younger Andoheb, meaning that Yousef looks like he has lost a huge amount of weight in the next scene.
 Interestingly, we don’t actually see Andoheb die this time, though he didn’t appear in the next episode anyway.
 As we are introduced to our American characters, all this exposition is quite pacy, though overall this is a slower-paced film than Tomb, with the Mummy stalking and killing far less, though it’s still nice and tight.
 The Mapleton setting is far more modern in feel than the unnamed [apart from it being in Massachusetts] locale in Tomb, and this is one thing I really like about the Mummy pictures; each one varied the setting, helping to give each movie a slightly different feel.

-Still, it gives an odd and even slightly romantic edge to a movie that in other aspects bares the typical ‘B’ flaws, such as characters who behave and even speak stupidly and the way they forget and remember things.
-We also have a sleepwalker who sees things, a learned Egyptologist who has only a minor knowledge of hieroglyphics and a Mummy who may have a really bad, seemingly useless arm but doesn’t seem to have any trouble carrying Amina off.
-For the third time the priest decides he wants the heroine for himself and pays for it with his life.
-The story rather oddly but nicely has a rather cute dog plays a major part in saving the day, though actually nobody except for the typically bland ‘hero’ is actually saved.
-The well-managed swamp climax is actually very downbeat in nature, yet rounds off the story of Kharis and Ananka rather nicely.
+Still, it gives an odd and even slightly romantic edge to a movie that in other aspects bears the typical ‘B’ flaws, such as characters who behave and even speak stupidly and the way they forget and remember things.
+We also have a sleepwalker who sees things, a learned Egyptologist who has only a minor knowledge of hieroglyphics, and a Mummy who may have a really bad, seemingly useless arm but doesn’t seem to have any trouble carrying Amina off.
+For the third time the priest in the story decides he wants the heroine for himself and pays for it with his life.
+The tale rather oddly but nicely has a rather cute dog plays a major part in saving the day, though actually nobody except for the typically bland ‘hero’ is actually saved.
+The well-managed swamp climax is actually very downbeat in nature, yet does round off the story of Kharis and Ananka rather nicely.
 They really didn’t need to do another Mummy picture.